 - For individuals that need additional security to ensure that the dentures don’t move too much such as musicians and public speakers.

 - If the dentures become loose due to gum tissue deterioration.
 The adhesive may be recommended until new dentures are made.

 The cost of dentures varies depending on the type of dentures required as well as whether it is traditional or immediate.
 But dentures are a more affordable solution to missing teeth than its alternative, dental implants.

 Dental insurance plans may cover dentures.
 So if you have a plan, you can consult our clinics to discuss how much of the cost your plan will cover.

 Finding A Denture Dentist Near You

 Don’t let missing teeth ruin your smile.
-Find a VIPcare denture dentist near you by heading to our locations page to find a clinic near you.
+Visit our locations page now to find a VIPcare Dental clinic near you and schedule an appointment.